PoignantWizard/cashlesscards/cashlesscards/docs/userguide.md

 ## Permissions

 The system limits certain functionality based on a user's permissions.
-These can be assigned at the individual user level or at group.
+These can be assigned at the individual user level or at group using the system's [admin](#Admin) facility.
 We strongly recommend working at the group level as we've found it much easier to manage this way.

 The permissions used by cashless cards are:
 - Create and edit vouchers